akaadream/DocSocket/README.md

 ## Contribute

 Contributions are welcome to make Docket even better.
-The contribution guide will be posted as soon as possible but you can already fork the project and start working on an issue or relevant upgrade if you want.
+The contribution guide will be posted as soon as possible, but you can already fork the project and start working on an issue or relevant upgrade if you want.

 ## Export example